($1,679) Cost to ship a car from Reno, NV to Evansville, IN

 The time of the year

-Seasonal demand and weather conditions in both Reno and Evansville can impact car shipping prices.
+Seasonal demand and weather patterns in Reno and Evansville often affect the cost of auto transport.

 Reno experiences very hot summer and very cold winter.
 If you're looking to relocate, consider the months of June, September and May as these months have favorable weather.
 December and January are the least comfortable months.